 Tell me more about “You + Lucy = 3”

 Cognitive computing delivers the best results when both the person and the computer work together.
 Each side has its strengths.
-Machines can sort tremendous amounts of data, recognize patterns, create reference materials and data visualizations and suggest alternative courses of inquiry.
-Humans receive this data, combine it with their own knowledge and intuition and make decisions.
-As IBM did with Watson in healthcare, we are doing the same thing in marketing with Lucy – providing her with knowledge and training to be a great member of the team.
+Machines can sort tremendous amounts of data quickly, recognize patterns, create reference materials and data visualizations, and suggest alternative courses of inquiry.
+Humans receive this data, combine it with their own knowledge and intuition, and make decisions.
+As IBM did with Watson in healthcare, we are doing in marketing with Lucy – providing her with knowledge and training to be a great member of the team.

 Who are the founders of Equals 3?

-From the early days of the Internet and the first websites, to business portals of the dot com era to the latest generation of 1:1 marketing — integrating sales, service and marketing — Dan Mallin and Scott Litman have a broad history of building businesses that help organizations, including Fortune 1000 marketers and large ad agencies, take advantage of cutting-edge digital transformation.
-Together, the two have grown and sold four businesses and built forward-thinking ad tech platforms that are still in use day-to-day by some of the world’s largest brands, agencies and media firms.
+From the early days of the Internet and the first websites, to business portals of the dot com era, to the latest generation of 1:1 marketing — integrating sales, service, and marketing — Dan Mallin and Scott Litman have a broad history of building businesses that help organizations take advantage of cutting-edge digital transformation.
+Together, the two have grown and sold four businesses and built forward-thinking ad tech platforms that are still in use day-to-day by some of the world’s largest brands, agencies, and media firms.